 In general, you might find your whole experience in the Red Light District to be seedy.
 But there's so much more to Amsterdam than De Wallen (which means "red light district" in Dutch).
 Bijlmer and Slotervaart were once regarded as especially bad areas for violence, but they've cleaned up their acts over the years.

 The city in general is normally very safe thanks to heavy police presence and security officials.
 Run-of-the-mill thievery and pickpockerting occur, especially in the middle of Amsterdam, near train and tram stations and on public transport.
 Be especially wary on the line running to and from Schiphol Airport.

 The style of thievery in this city involves pairing up and distracting you with inane questions while one of the duo snatches your purse, bag or other belonging.
 This often happens at train stops, where the criminals swiftly jump off the train.

-Also don't focus on drugs at the expense of monitoring your alcohol.
-Travellers to Amsterdam and other cities in the Netherlands have reported possibly being drugged at hotel bars and nightclubs.
-Many of these drugs are colourless and odourless, but produce fatigue, nausea and confusion.
+Don't focus on drugs at the expense of monitoring your alcohol.
+Travelers to Amsterdam and other cities in the Netherlands have reported possibly being drugged at hotel bars and nightclubs.
+Many of these drugs are colorless and odourless, but produce fatigue, nausea and confusion.
 Do not leave your drink unattended or let a stranger buy you a drink.